OlivierLeBozec/viewts/README.md

-More details can be found in the Wiki.
+Tsview is a tool that enables you to analyse pts, pcr and dts in a ts MPEG2 stream.
-Qt and QChart is needed for this project.
+Qt and QChart are needed for this project.
-Binaries (for windows and linux) are available in https://github.com/OlivierLeBozec/tstools/releases
+Already compiled binaries (for windows and linux) are available in https://github.com/OlivierLeBozec/tstools/releases

-## qt tools
-viewTS : display the timestamp of a ts stream.

-To compile first import in qt_tstools/viewTS.pro in QtCreator.

-Windows and Linux are supported.

 ![alt text](https://github.com/OlivierLeBozec/tstools/blob/master/screenshots/pcrjitter.png)